tnipen/maelstrom-benchmark/README.md

 - intel (using Intel CPUs).
 This must be scheduled from a JUWELS-cluster login node.
 - h100.
 This must be scheduled from a JURECA login node.
 - mi250x.
 This must be scheduled from a JURECA login node.
+- e4a2.
+This must be scheduled from the E4 machines
+- e4gh200.
+This must be scheduled from the E4 machines.

 To run JUBE, first edit jube/jube.yaml to set the settings for the benchmark.
 Then run JUBE like this:
 ```